 Things to know about NSAIDs for Axial Spondyloarthritis

 Do not combine an OTC NSAID with a prescription NSAID.
 People with certain medical or health conditions and those who are pregnant or breastfeeding should not take NSAIDs.

 Non-aspirin NSAIDs may increase the risk of heart attack or stroke, especially if you have heart disease or have certain risk factors like high blood pressure or smoke cigarettes.
 Your risk can increase if you take high doses of NSAIDs.5

 All NSAIDs can increase your risk of ulcers and GI bleeding.6

 Before beginning treatment for AxSpA, tell your doctor about any other drugs, vitamins, or supplements you are taking.
-This includes over-the-counter drugs, biologics, or other lines of medication you currently use.
+This includes over-the-counter drugs, biologics, or other lines of medicine you currently use.

 Additional treatment options

-NSAIDs are the first-line treatment option for AxSpA spectrum conditions, but they are not always sufficient to relieve symptoms and improve quality of life.
+NSAIDs are the first-line treatment option for AxSpA spectrum conditions.
+However, they are not always sufficient to relieve symptoms and improve quality of life.
 If NSAIDs do not bring relief, there are other drug options that can be explored.
-Talk with your doctor about what NSAID options may work if others have not, and what non-NSAID drug options there are for you.
+Talk with your doctor about what NSAID options may work if others have not and what other drug options there are for you.